SMS marketing in the UK: 6 of your top FAQs answered

-If you’re the average UK resident, the answer is less than three minutes1.
+If you’re the average United Kingdom resident, the answer is in less than 3 minutes.

-This magnetic draw to texts isn’t limited to personal communication, either.
-In fact, according to the same data, 64 percent of UK consumers say businesses should use SMS more.
+This magnetic draw to texts isn’t limited to chatting with friends, either.
+In fact, 64% of UK consumers say businesses should use SMS more, according to the same data.

-So, do your customers fall in this majority of people who are asking UK brands to communicate with them this way?
+So, do your customers fall in this majority of people asking UK brands to communicate with them this way?

 Want to lead the way in the UK and implement SMS before your competitors?
 Keep reading to learn:

-- How much SMS marketing costs in the UK
+- How effective SMS marketing is in general in the UK

-Whether you’re just starting out with ecommerce or your brand’s a household name and you want to test a profitable new marketing channel, you can use SMS to build relationships with your customers.
+Whether you’re just starting out with ecommerce or you’re looking to test a profitable new marketing channel, businesses of all sizes can use SMS to build better customer relationships.

-Thanks to how quickly UK consumers check their mobile, texting is the fastest way to share important updates, like announcing time-sensitive offers, limited inventory, and new products.
+Thanks to how quickly UK consumers check their mobile, texting is the fastest way to share important updates, like announcing:

 In other words, say goodbye to calls from disappointed customers who want a price match on the flash sale they saw a week after it ended.

-If you offer replenishable products, like apparel and consumer packaged goods (CPGs), messages that are highly valuable to your repeat customers—like Grind’s reminder to their customers to restock their coffee capsule supply—will likely resonate when you send them with a text message because of the channel’s personal, informal nature.
+Quick tip: Offer replenish-able products?
+If you sell replenishable products like apparel or food, marketing messages targeted to repeat customers—like Grind’s reminder to reorder coffee—will resonate over text because of the channel’s personal, informal nature.

-The question isn’t is SMS marketing effective—it’s why is it so effective?
+The question, then, isn’t if SMS marketing is effective—it’s why is it so effective?

 Plus, engagement doesn’t stop at high open rates.
-Promotional text messages have an average click through rate (CTR) of 36 percent2—that’s eight times email’s average CTR of 4.5 percent.
+Promotional text messages have an average click rate (CR) of 36%—that’s 16x email’s average CR of 2.25%.

-Sure, your SMS list is likely to be smaller than your email list, since people can be selective about what brands they want to see light up their phones.
+Your SMS list is likely to be smaller than your email list, since people are selective about what brands they want to see lighting up their mobile phones.

 Yes, SMS marketing is legal in the UK—you just need to follow data privacy regulations when sending text messages on behalf of your brand.

 As GDPR and the Data Protection Act of 2018 require, you’re only allowed to send texts to customers who have given explicit consent.
-(Psst… That’s why brands who use Klaviyo actually aren’t able to send texts to someone who hasn’t opted in—so you don’t have to stress after you hit that “Send” button.)
+That’s why brands that use Klaviyo actually aren’t able to send texts to someone who hasn’t opted in—so you don’t have to stress after you hit that “Send” button.

-For compliant SMS marketing, you’ll also need the ability to delete a customer’s data, manually or via an API, and the option to unsubscribe.
+For compliant SMS marketing, you’ll also need the ability to delete a customer’s data, manually or via an API, and to give them the option to unsubscribe.

 SMS marketing compliance, beyond the strict legalities, is also about ensuring your customers don’t feel spammed, which is especially important to UK consumers.